phalcon/documentation/docs/api/phalcon_storage.md

 ): mixed;
 ```

+Reads an element from an array, optionally casting it.
+Delegates to the
+canonical Support\Helper\Arr\Get helper.

-@todo Remove this when we get traits
+@todo Remove this wrapper when we get traits

 #### `getFilteredKeys()` { #storageadapterabstractadapter-getfilteredkeys }